-Unequal Burdens: Environmental Inequalities and the Pursuit of Environmental Justice in American History .
+Unequal Burdens: Documenting Environmental Justice in Postwar America .
 Primary documents reader under contract with the University of Washington Press, Weyerhaeuser Environmental Classics series, edited by Paul Sutter.
 Foreword by Paul Sutter.

 Nature’s Crossroads: The Twin Cities and Greater Minnesota, eds.
 George Vrtis and Christopher W. Wells, Epilogue by Kathleen Brosnan.
 Under contract with the University of Pittsburgh Press, History of the Urban Environment series, edited by Martin V. Melosi and Joel Tarr.

 “Reading Signs: The Landscape as Text,” Resilience: A Journal of the Environmental Humanities 1 (Fall 2014).

 “Rebuilding the City, Leaving It Behind: Transportation and the Environmental Crisis in Turn-of-the-Century American Cities,” Journal of Transport History 35 (December 2014), 183-99.

 “Green Cities, the Search for Sustainability, and Urban Environmental History,” Journal of Urban History 40 (May 2014): 613-20.